 The Autumn I Love

-tickles my nose as I approach the woods.
+greets my nose as I stroll through Autumn woods.

-And those scented breezes smell fresh and clean,
+And the scented breezes smell fresh and clean,

 A pathway of pine needles and green moss